Vlado Jagodić: Borac Banja Luka

 Jagodić was named as the new sporting director of Borac Banja Luka in January 2008.

 However, after Milomir Odović was sacked from the manager position at Borac in September 2008, Jagodić was promoted to that position from his role of sporting director.
-During the 2008–09 season, Borac played well under Jagodić, eventually finishing fifth and winning the Republika Srpska Cup.
+During the 2008–09 season, Borac played well under Jagodić, eventually finishing fifth.
 However, much to the surprise of everyone, Jagodić was relieved of his duties in June 2009 after failed renegotiations of his contract.

 Ljubić

 Ljubić Prnjavor named Jagodić as their manager in October 2009 hoping that he can save them from relegation from the First League of RS.
 Although he recorded some good results, he failed to avoid relegation and left the club after he was offered the manager position back in Borac.

 Return to Borac

 Jagodić rejoined Borac in August 2010 after a poor start to the season with the previous manager.
 He remained on the bench for the whole season and although he managed to win the Bosnian Premier League in that 2010–11 season, the club decided not to extend his contract.
 He left the club in June 2011 and concentrated on his position in the Bosnia and Herzegovina U21 national team.